gpu-insight/sdk/README.md

 sudo scons install [INSTALL_DIR=/path/to/install]
 ```

-Note that INSTALL_DIR is `/usr/local/botson` by default if it is omitted.
+Note that INSTALL_DIR is `/usr/local/botson` by default if not specified.